remix-run/remix/packages/create-remix/templates/arc-stack/README.md

 - Create a new [GitHub repo](https://repo.new)

 - Make sure you have your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` saved to your GitHub repo's secrets.
-You can re-use the ones you used for the AWS CLI or you can go to your AWS [security credentials][aws_access_key_id] and click on the "Access keys" tab, and then click "Create New Access Key", then you can copy those and add them to your repo's secrets.
+You can re-use the ones you used for the AWS CLI or you can go to your AWS [security credentials](https://console.aws.amazon.com/iam/home?region=us-west-2#/security_credentials) and click on the "Access keys" tab, and then click "Create New Access Key", then you can copy those and add them to your repo's secrets.

 Along with your AWS credentials, you'll also need to give your CloudFormation a `SESSION_SECRET` variable of its own for both staging and production environments.